 Dual mode refers to when a course has a standard offering that is blended and a second offering in the semester, trimester or session that is fully online.

 Formative assessment is designed to identify, for both the student and assessor, the student’s strengths, and any potential gaps in the knowledge, understanding and skills expected for successful completion of a course; is “low stakes” in terms of the marks associated if any to assist students to learn more effectively, for example, through provision of feedback on the student’s performance and advice as to how it can be improved or maintained; and to inform teaching decisions in the next phase of learning.

 Moderation is a rigorous quality review and assurance process that confirms or modifies the task’s fitness for purpose, the consistency of the marker’s judgments and the validity, reliability and fairness of the outcome and ultimately ensures academic standards are met.

 Substantial assessment task is a task that contributes greater than 30 percent of a course’s total assessment.

 Standards referenced assessment is the approach taken to assessment at the University of the Sunshine Coast where the achievement of students is assessed and reported in relation to a predetermined standard established for the course.

-Summative assessment is evaluative in nature.
-It is assessment designed to gather evidence of the extent of a student’s success in achieving specified learning outcomes for a course or program and which contributes to a student’s final grade in a course or the final grade for the coursework program as a whole.
+Summative assessment is designed to indicate the extent of a student’s success in achieving specified learning outcomes for a course or coursework program; and it contributes to the student’s final grade in a course or the final grade for the coursework program as a whole.